mperham/girl_friday/README.md

 dynamically creating them so you don't leak memory.  `GirlFriday.shutdown!` will shut down all running queues in the process.

 More Detail
 --------------------

 Please see the [girl\_friday wiki](https://github.com/mperham/girl_friday/wiki) for more detail and advanced options and tuning.
 You'll find details on queue persistence with Redis, implementing clean shutdown, querying runtime metrics and SO MUCH MORE!

+From wikipedia:

+> The term Man Friday has become an idiom, still in mainstream usage, to describe an especially faithful servant or
+> one's best servant or right-hand man.
+The female equivalent is Girl Friday.
+The title of the movie His Girl Friday
+> alludes to it and may have popularized it.

 Thanks